warkrismagic/mcp-ui-fork_research/docs/src/guide/server/overview.md

 ## Key Exports

 - **`createUIResource(options: CreateUIResourceOptions): UIResource`**:
   The primary function for creating UI snippets.
-It takes an options object to define the URI, content (direct HTML or external URL), and delivery method (text or blob).
+It takes an options object to define the URI, content (direct HTML or external URL), and encoding method (text or blob).

 ## Purpose

 - **Ease of Use**: Simplifies the creation of valid `UIResource` objects.
 - **Validation**: Includes basic validation (e.g., URI prefixes matching content type).
-- **Encoding**: Handles Base64 encoding when `delivery: 'blob'` is specified.
+- **Encoding**: Handles Base64 encoding when `encoding: 'blob'` is specified.

 ## Building